-(9) By virtue of its regulatory powers referred to in section 2.4, FIN-FSA issues the following regulations on the establishment and maintenance of risk management.
+- (9) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulations on the establishment and maintenance of risk management. - (10) More detailed provisions on investment firms' product governance procedures are provided in chapter 7, section 7 and 18 of the Act on Investment Firms.
+(Issued on 23 September 2019, valid from 1 January 2020)

-- (10) The supervised entity must identify all the operational risks attached to its major products, services, functions, processes and systems that may have significant effects on the achievement of objectives set for the operations. - (11) The supervised entity shall assess the risks of a new product and service prior to their introduction.
-Such assessment shall also be performed at the introduction of a new service package, when products and services are combined in a new way, if the supervised entity does not consider that the assessments performed cover the risks related to the introduction of the new service package. - (12) In the ongoing risk assessment, the probability of risk realisation and the effects of a damage shall be considered.
-In planning its risk management, the supervised entity shall confirm the necessary risk mitigation methods and other necessary corrective measures. - (13) As regards key activities, the supervised entity shall decide on an acceptable risk-taking level and set limits and other restrictions for the risks. - (14) The supervised entity shall create alternative scenarios in order to take into account at least the malfunctioning of key processes and systems, incapacity of staff as well as the effects of external factors.
+- (11) The supervised entity must identify all the operational risks attached to its major products, services, functions, processes and systems that may have significant effects on the achievement of objectives set for the operations. - (12) The supervised entity shall assess the risks of a new product and service prior to their introduction.
+Such assessment shall also be performed at the introduction of a new service package, when products and services are combined in a new way, if the supervised entity does not consider that the assessments performed cover the risks related to the introduction of the new service package. - (13) In the ongoing risk assessment, the probability of risk realisation and the effects of a damage shall be considered.
+In planning its risk management, the supervised entity shall confirm the necessary risk mitigation methods and other necessary corrective measures. - (14) As regards key activities, the supervised entity shall decide on an acceptable risk-taking level and set limits and other restrictions for the risks. - (15) The supervised entity shall create alternative scenarios in order to take into account at least the malfunctioning of key processes and systems, incapacity of staff as well as the effects of external factors.